-Each dot in the chart below was a member of the House of Representatives in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Madigan is shown as a purple triangle. (analysis methodology)
+Madigan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 4345 (100th): United States Grain Standards Act Amendments of 1988

 - H.R.
 7305 (95th): A bill to designate a certain Federal building in Champaign, Ill., the William L. Springer Building.

 - H.R.
 14223 (95th): A bill to designate a certain Federal building in Bloomington, Illinois, the “Leslie C. Arends Building”.

 - H.R.
 9063 (95th): A bill to designate a certain Federal building in Champaign, Ill., the William L. Springer Building.

 - H.R.
 6979 (93rd): A bill for the relief of Monroe A. Lucas.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).